dreal/probreach/README.md

 ProbReach
 =========
 ProbReach - application for calculating bounded probabilistic reachability in hybrid systems with random continuous initial parameters.
+Currently one continuous random variable is supported.

 1. Required packages
 =========